November 7th till December 5th 2018

 About Ingrid Pumayalla

 Ingrid Pumayalla (Trujillo, 1989) is a Peruvian artist working and living in London.
-Her work has been part of the Art for the Environment Festival at Bow Arts, 2018.
-She has also exhibited at TAF, Athens, 2017.
+Her work has been part of the Art for the Environment Festival at Bow Arts, 2018 also exhibited at the 12thIndigenous Film Festival in London, 2018.
+She holds a MA in Fine Arts from Central Saint Martins, London (2015) and BA in Photography from the Institute “Centro de la Imagen”, Lima – Peru (2012).
 She uses performance, photography and moving image to address migration and diasporas, and how the loss of home re-structures and transforms identity.
 Her work explores the role of art in transforming and repairing loss.

 More about Ingrid Pumayalla’s work here.